24 Feb Translation Myths, Localization and Cultural Taboos

 Some companies would be well advised to take this step, however.
 Thankfully you don’t have to have a Ph.
 D. to know what is offensive or culturally inconsiderate in another culture, because you can ask someone who is aware of their native culture.

 Having a native speaker translate any documents and filter any media is something that many people don’t bother to do.
-This is a huge mistake.
+This is a huge mistake and is one of the translation myths that should be taken into account.

 Translation is not a simple mathematical calculation that any computer can do.
 Languages are living and dynamic.